Daily Quizzes

 Total Marks 270 Marks (120 in Session-I + 150 in Session-II)

-Negative Marking Yes – 1 mark will be deducted per wrong answer in Session-II only
+Negative Marking Yes – 1 mark deducted per wrong answer in Session-II only

 Exam Duration 90 Minutes Total (45 Minutes for Each Session)

-Additional Stage (Only for Havaldar Post) PET (Physical Efficiency Test) & PST (Physical Standard Test) – Qualifying
+Additional Stage (Havaldar Only) PET (Physical Efficiency Test) & PST (Physical Standard Test) – Qualifying

 SSC MTS 2026 CBT Exam Pattern